-The Shale Crescent USA is a geographic region with a unique set of world class assets.
-These assets along with an increase in regional natural gas production have created an unprecedented economic advantage for all energy intensive businesses.
-According to a recent IHS Markit study, abundant low cost natural gas and other logistical advantages has positioned the Shale Crescent USA as the most economic region for new and expanding petrochemical facilities.
+The Shale Crescent USA is a geographic region with a unique set of world-class assets.
+These assets along with an increase in regional natural gas production have created an unprecedented economic advantage for all energy-intensive businesses.
+According to a recent IHS Markit study, abundant low-cost natural gas and other logistical advantages have positioned the Shale Crescent USA as the most economic region for new and expanding petrochemical facilities.

 Shale Crescent USA Region

-The Shale Crescent USA is made up of the Marcellus and Utica shale producing regions of Ohio, West Virginia, and Pennsylvania.
-The regions primary area of activity are the bordering counties along the Ohio river.
+The Shale Crescent USA is made up of the Marcellus and Utica shale-producing regions of Ohio, West Virginia, and Pennsylvania.
+The region’s primary area of activity are the counties bordering the Ohio River.
 Washington County sits at the heart of the region.

 In 2010, the Shale Crescent USA (OH, WV, and PA) produced 3% of U.S. natural gas.
 Today, the region produces almost 30% of U.S. natural gas.
 By 2040, the region is expected to be producing nearly 40% of total U.S. natural gas production.
 The abundance of energy has led to significant discounted natural gas prices both now and into the future for consumers within the region.

-- Water Access: The Ohio River provides abundance of water for processing and transportation.
+- Water Access: The Ohio River provides an abundance of water for processing and transportation.

-- Proximity to Market: The Shale Crescent USA is within a days drive to over 50% of North American Population/Markets.
+- Proximity to Market: The Shale Crescent USA is within a day’s drive to over 50% of the North American Population/Markets.

 For a more in-depth look at what the Shale Crescent Initiative entails and how you can benefit, watch this informative video from SCUSA president Jerry James.